Pros and Cons of Gifted Learning Programs in Schools

 Teachers Are Not Adequately Trained

-The requirements for gifted teachers are established at the local level.
-Ideally, a gifted program has special certification criteria for its teachers but that is not always the case.
-It is very possible that children in gifted and talented programs are being taught by teachers who have no special expertise in how to instruct gifted students.
+Requirements for gifted teachers are generally established at a local level.
+Ideally, a gifted program should have special certification criteria for teachers, but this is not always the case.
+This potentially leads to a situation where gifted and talented programs are taught by teachers with no special expertise in teaching gifted students.

 Identification of Gifted Students

-As you can see, the labeling of children as gifted is fraught with problems.
-It is why some educators, such as James Borland, have called for the label of giftedness to be abolished.
+For these reasons, labeling children as gifted is fraught with problems.
+Some educators, such as James Borland, have called for the label of “gifted child” to be abolished.

 Promotes Socioeconomic and Racial Disparity

 The socioeconomic and racial disparity in gifted programs is probably the most controversial issue in gifted education.
-The National Association For Gifted Children notes that African American, Hispanic, and Native American children are underrepresented by at least 50 percent in gifted programs.
+The National Association For Gifted Children notes that African American, Hispanic, and Native American children are underrepresented by at least 50% in gifted programs.

-In a Fordham Institute study, researchers Christopher Yaluma and Adam Tyner found that 12.4 percent of students in wealthier schools take part in gifted programs, but in poor schools, less than half of that number (6.1 percent) participate.
+In a Fordham Institute study, researchers Christopher Yaluma and Adam Tyner found that 12.4% of students in wealthier schools participate in gifted programs, but that number is less than half (6.1%) in poor schools.

 There are numerous possible reasons for these disparities.
-First, poorer schools may not have the resources to identify worthy students.
-Although poorer schools have as many gifted programs as wealthy schools, they may not have the means to accurately identify students.
+First, poorer schools, in most cases, need more resources to identify worthy students.
+Second, though they have as many gifted programs as wealthy schools, they often lack the means to identify gifted students accurately.

-For example, what is deemed precocious behavior in a white child may be seen as acting out behavior in a minority student.
+For example, what is deemed precocious behavior in a white child may be seen as acting out behavior in a child belonging to a minority.

-Those same researchers found that the bias disappeared when the teacher was black.
-Racial profiling, whether done intentionally or not, is a real phenomenon that may be contributing to the inequity in gifted programs.
+Racial profiling, whether intentional or not, is a real phenomenon that may be contributing to the inequity in gifted programs.

 The Future of Gifted Education

 Gifted Education has its proponents and its detractors.
-Although it is under attack by certain educators, it does not appear to be disappearing anytime soon.
+Although certain educators attack it, it does not appear to be disappearing anytime soon.
 There is a genuine need for programs in K-12 education that can help advanced learners thrive.
-Although being identified as gifted can lead to unrealistic expectations, it can also help a student reach their potential.
+Although being identified as gifted can lead to unrealistic expectations, it can also help students reach their potential.

 Minority children and those of low socioeconomic backgrounds are underrepresented in gifted programs for a variety of reasons.
 It is imperative that qualified minorities and people of low socioeconomic status receive appropriate gifted services.